DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 ### About Us
 The **About Us** page will give some general information about our app.
 Let's start by creating a new file in the shared directory.
 Right click on the main shared directory and navigate to the **Add** menu, in the submenu select **New File**.
 A new dialog box will appear giving you options for the type of file you'd like to create.
 As we are building a **Xamarin.Forms** app, we'll stay in the Forms section, and here we'll have 4 options for the type of files we'd like to create.
 We can create a **Forms ContentPage**, **Forms ContentPage Xaml**, **Forms ContentView** or **Forms ContentView Xaml**.

 A **ContentPage** defines the entire view of the screen. **ContentView** on the other hand can be viewed as a section of the page.
 You can use multiple ContentViews to build out a ContentPage.
 Additionally, you have two choices in how you want to build the UI for your application.
-Option 1 is to build your UI with C#, Option 2 is to use XAML to build out the UI and hook up functionality via an underlying C# file.
+The first option is to build your UI with C# and the second option is to use XAML to build out the UI and hook up functionality via an underlying C# file.
 You can build the same UI's with either option but we've chosen to go with building all of our UI's in C# as there is a lot of content to cover and adding XAML on top of it would make for a very long tutorial.

 We'll select the **Forms ContentPage** template and name it `AboutPage`.
 Xamarin will now create the template and add some boilerplate code we can work with.
 Let's see what Xamarin generated.